Defiance College's History

 The common threads that run through today's Defiance College - academics based in the liberal arts, preparation for successful careers, a sensitivity to the world and its diverse cultures, and a commitment to service - all have more than a century of tradition.

 Chartered in 1850 by the state legislature as the Defiance Female Seminary, trustees sold canal lands granted to them to start a college.
 By the mid-1880s, the doors of Defiance Hall were opened to the first students.

-The small college grew, and by the early 1900s, academics, social and extracurricular activities expanded.
-The college carried on through the external forces of two world wars, and after World War II saw the arrival of many veterans earning their college education through the GI Bill.
-Numerous programs were revived and expanded, and the physical campus grew with construction of several buildings.
+In 1902, the Christian church assumed leadership of the College.
+In 1903, the Defiance Female Seminary changed its name to The Defiance College.
+The next two decades were years of significant growth of the campus and student body, and it was during this period that the College's mission of service to humanity took root.
+The College carried on through the external forces of two world wars, and, after World War II, saw the arrival of many veterans earning their college education through the GI Bill.
+Numerous programs were revived and expended, and the physical campus grew with construction of several buildings.

-In 1967, the Schauffler College of Cleveland and Oberlin merged with Defiance College with focus on social work and religious education studies.
+In 1967, the Schauffler College of Cleveland and Oberlin merged with Defiance College with a focus on social work and religious education studies.